Samarkand City Tour

 Sher-Dor Madrasah, Samarkand

-Sher-Dor Madrasah was built on the Registan Square, Samarkand in 1619-1636.
-The name is translated as “Madrassah with Lions”.
-It is the distorted and exaggerated reflection of the Ulugbek Madrasah, which is located just opposite, on the western side of the Registan Square.
-The difference in age between them is 200 years.
-Sher-Dor has larger area and sizes, but it yields to its “elder brother” by the quality of finishing works.
+Sher-Dor Madrasah (Sherdor) was built on Registan Square in Samarkand between 1619 and 1636.
+The name translates to “Madrassah with Lions”.
+It is a grand yet slightly exaggerated reflection of the Ulugbek Madrasah, located just opposite on the western side of Registan Square.
+Although constructed 200 years later, Sher-Dor is larger in size, though it lags behind its “elder brother” in the quality of craftsmanship.

 On the outside and inside this Madrasah is decorated with bright ornaments of glazed brick, walls and towers are covered with majolica of various patterns of climber flowers and quotations from Kuran on Arabic.
 But some part of finishing is irretrievably lost, though scientists, historians and restorers try to recover the initial appearance of Sher-Dor Madrasah.